Sorsogon: Population

-The population of Sorsogon in the 2020 census was 828,655 people, with a density of sigfig 828,655/2,119.01.
+The population of Sorsogon in the 2024 census was 845,066 people, with a density of sigfig 845,066/2,119.01.

 The top 5 towns with the greatest number of populations is Sorsogon City (168,110), Bulan (100,076), Pilar (74,564), Gubat (59,534), and Castilla (57,827).
 The least populated municipality since the 2000 census is Santa Magdalena.

 Of the 704,024-household population in 2007, males accounted for 51.1% and while females comprised 48.9%.

 The voting-age population of the province was 369,204 in 2007, equivalent to 52.1 percent of the household population.

 Languages

 The Bicolano language is predominantly used in Sorsogon as the language used by its people.
 Despite this, Bicolano itself, as used in the province, has many peculiarities.
 What is known as "Bikol Naga" is generally used in written communications and generally understood there as a spoken language.
 However, the people who live in the southernmost parts of Sorsogon like Gubat speak the Waray language.
 In either case, English and Filipino are the official languages used in education and government communication.

 The Bikol languages are peculiar in some localities.
 For example, people in Bacon, Prieto Diaz and Magallanes speak the Albay Bikol variant.
-In Sorsogon City, Casiguran and Juban, Bicolano is different for some terms being used there, which have similarity to the Hiligaynon language (the language spoken in Western Visayas and southwestern Masbate).
+In Sorsogon City, Casiguran and Juban, Bicolano is different for some terms being used there, which have similarity to the Hiligaynon language (the language spoken in Western Visayas and southwestern Masbate) and a variant of Bisakol.

 In Barcelona, Gubat, Bulusan, Matnog, Irosin and Santa Magdalena, a dialect is spoken in which terms and tones are similar to the Waray language of Eastern Visayas (particularly in Northern Samar) called Waray Sorsogon language.
 The people of Pilar and Donsol speak a dialect which is similar, but not exactly, to the "Miraya Bicol" or the dialect spoken by the nearby towns of Camalig and Daraga in Albay province.
 The Castilla dialect, although distinct, has a similarity to that which is spoken in Daraga.

-Sorsogon Ayta Language
+Sorsogon Ayta language

 In 2010, UNESCO released its 3rd world volume of Endangered Languages in the World, where 3 critically endangered languages were in the Philippines.
 One of these languages in the Southern Ayta (Sorsogon Ayta) language which has an estimated speaker of 150 people in the year 2000.
 The language was classified as Critically Endangered, meaning the youngest speakers are grandparents and older, and they speak the language partially and infrequently and hardly pass the language to their children and grandchildren anymore.
 If the remaining 150 people do not pass their native language to the next generation of Sorsogon Ayta people, their indigenous language will be extinct within a period of 1 to 2 decades.

 The Sorsogon Ayta people live only on the municipality of Prieto Diaz, Sorsogon.
 They are one of the original Negrito settlers in the entire Philippines.
 They belong to the Aeta people classification but have distinct language and belief systems unique to their own culture and heritage.